Adding lab actions to a course in Course Manager by Skytap

 • Execute a script in the Course Manager Script Host.

-• Access a resource through a browser or SSH connection in the Course Manager Virtual Browser.
+• Access a resource through a browser, SSH, or VNC connection in the Course Manager Virtual Browser.

 Contents